 Inspection activity Reason/impact CAAL role (incorporating previous Relationship Manager functions) To act as the Commission's primary point of contact with the Council and the interface at the local level between the Commission and the other inspectorates, government offices and other key stakeholders.
 Direction of Travel (DoT) assessment An annual assessment, carried out by the CAAL, of how well the Council is securing continuous improvement.
 The DoT assessment will be reported in the Annual Audit and Inspection Letter.
+The DoT assessment summary will be published on the Commission's website.
 In all the County Durham district councils, we will consider how best to carry out our DoT in 2008/09.
 We may combine work to assess individual councils with some assessment of Direction of Travel issues across the county.
 We will also discuss reporting arrangements for the Direction of Travel before the transition to the new unitary council.
 We will discuss these points with you nearer the time of the assessments, which are planned for September 2008 to February 2009.
-ALMO inspection Our Housing Inspectorate will carry out an inspection of your ALMO.
-We hope to carry out a further inspection of the Council's ALMO (East Durham Homes) in 2008/09; our Housing Inspectorate is supporting improvement at EDH and will discuss the timing of the inspection with the Council and with the Government's Communities and Local Government Department.
 Sustainable communities inspection A county-wide inspection of all eight existing councils together of 'sustainable communities'.
 We will work with you to scope this inspection, which could include strategic planning, strategic housing, environmental, transport and economic development issues.